* Translated by AI

 *This content was translated by AI.

-Actors Ok Taek-yeon and Seo Ji-hye, who belong to Fifty One K (51K), the agency founded by So Ji-sub, are lending their support through their appearances in 'Manager Kim'.
+Actors Ok Taek-yeon and Seo Ji-hye, who belong to Fifty One K (51K), the agency founded by actor So Ji-sub, are lending their support through their appearances in 'Manager Kim'.

-In the first episode aired on the 26th, Seo Ji-hye made a special appearance, leaving a lingering impression.
-In the drama, Seo Ji-hye played Lim Yu-jin, the wife of the protagonist Manager Kim (played by So Ji-sub).
-In Manager Kim's memories, Yu-jin placed a chrysanthemum, whose flower language is 'love and devotion.'
+In the first episode aired on the 26th, Seo Ji-hye made a special appearance, leaving a lasting impression.
+In the drama, Seo Ji-hye played Lim Yu-jin, the wife of protagonist Manager Kim (played by So Ji-sub).
+Within Manager Kim's memories, Yu-jin placed a chrysanthemum, whose flower language is 'love and devotion.'
 Later, while Manager Kim was away on an operation, she gave birth to their child alone and met a tragic death.
 Just before her passing, she left a heartfelt last wish for her daughter Min-ji: "Now forget everything, forget the past, and live as Min-ji's father."

-With Ok Taek-yeon and Seo Ji-hye's special appearances and Lee Dong-ha's steady performance, actors from Fifty One K are fully fulfilling their role as a reliable support team for 'Manager Kim.'
+With Ok Taek-yeon and Seo Ji-hye's special appearances and Lee Dong-ha's steady performance, actors from Fifty One K are fully fulfilling their role as a reliable support team for 'Manager Kim'.

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>